ContinualAI/website/activities.md

 intro_image_hide_on_mobile: true
 ---

-# ✨ Our Services
+# ✨ Our Activities

-At **ContinualAI**, we are dedicated to advancing continual learning research by connecting researchers, sharing ideas, and producing original work in this fundamental area of AI.
+At **ContinualAI**, a nonprofit dedicated to advancing continual learning research, we bring together researchers, share ideas, and produce original work in this foundational area of AI.

 ### 🎓 **Seminars**
 ---